Philadelphia International Festival of the Arts (PIFA)

-Throughout 16 days, Philadelphia stages and places will host more than 60 performances of dance, theater and visual arts, amounting to one huge international celebration of the arts and the arts community in Philly.
+For more than a week, Philadelphia stages and places will host dozens of dance, theater and visual arts performances, amounting to one huge international celebration of the phenomenal arts and arts community in Philly.

-To close out the festival, the PIFA Street Fair will return, as well, taking over Broad Street for a massive and free day-long party.
+To close out the festival, the PIFA Street Fair features a massive and free day-long party.

-The PIFA Street Fair closes down six blocks of Broad Street to vehicular traffic and opens it up to performances, food, drinks, carnival rides and more.
-Check out our full guide to the festival by clicking the button below.
+The fair closes down Broad Street to vehicular traffic and opens it up to performances, food, drinks, carnival rides and more.

 For more information and a calendar of events, please click the button below.